numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

    dominates the nadir point (black filled circle), i.e., the shortest distance of an archive member to the region of interest (ROI), delimited by the nadir point.
-   Here, it is the forth point from the left that defines the smallest distance.
+   Here, it is the fourth point from the left (indicated by the red arrow) that defines the smallest distance.